blltrx/sitemd/content/P-nanoquest.md

 a lot of time (arguably too much) was dedicated to our b r a n d i n g. we made a logo, a theme colour, and a whole lot of posters and documents.

-for resources and files, email me!
+for resources and files, email me! full names of students have been redacted.

 and that's NanoQuEST! its one of my favorite things i’ve been able to do so far. doing actual lab work that i have to design and manage myself for my own hypotheses is really fun, and i also got to do it with really nice people, which is also very cool.